thiagobien/ACL/workshop/04_Building_Environment_zero/4_Deploy_Jenkins/README.md

     ![](../assets/jenkins-ui-credentials.png)

-1. Provide your Git username :one:, your password :two:, and the ID "git-acm-credentials" :three:.
+1. Provide your Git username :one:, your password :two:, and the ID :three:

+    ```
+    git-acm-credentials
+    ```

     It's important to use this ID, as the credentials are referenced by this ID by selected builds.
 To save the credentials click OK :four:.

     ![](../assets/jenkins-ui-add-credentials.png)

+1. This concludes the setup and the configuration of Jenkins.

 ---